prof-tallman/codepuzzles/mathematics/fibonacci/README.md

    ```

 5. ***BONUS***:
    Use a simple drawing library to generate a picture that illustrates the Fibonacci Sequence up to degree $n$.
-For example, draw a sprial where each square's side length matches a Fibonacci number.
+For example, draw a spiral where each square's side length matches a Fibonacci number.

 ## AI Restrictions ##
 Students are allowed to use AI LLMs such as ChatGPT to lookup basic features and examples within the programming language.
 For example, somebody might ask AI how to convert from a string to a number.
-Most AIs would point the person towards the `int` function in python or the `Int.Parse` function in C#.
+Most AIs would point the person towards the `int()` function in python or the `Int.Parse()` function in C#.

-However, students are prohibited from giving the AI with any information about the project.
+However, students are prohibited from providing the AI with any information about the project.
 If the AI guesses the context of the assignment and provides sample code, please try to ignore this information.
 Basically, students may use AI as a nice interface to the official documentation but may not use AI to write any of the project.

 ## Constraints ##
 None at this time.